sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 ### Warmboot and Fastboot Design Impact
 As this is a debugging feature, basically, user should not enable this counter during warmboot or fastboot.

-However, if user did it by mistake, there is already a mechanism that delays flex counter, nothing needs to be done here.
+However, if user did it by mistake:

+- For fastboot, there is already a mechanism that delays flex counter, nothing needs to be done here.
 See PR https://github.com/Azure/sonic-swss/pull/1877.
+- For warmboot, routeorch does not handle any DB change except the "resync" during warmboot, it means that route flow counter will not be enabled until warmboot finish.
+No change is required in this feature.

+Based on the above, this feature shall not introduce any delay in fastboot or warmboot, and this shall be verified by test.

 ### Restrictions/Limitations
-N/A
+SONiC supports a few different route types such as normal route, overlay route, srv6 route, but a vendor might not support all of them.
+So, whether a route can be bound to generic counter depends on vendor SAI implementation.
+If vendor SAI does not support a specific route type, the bound SAI call shall return an error, swss shall clear the resource associated to the generic counter.

 ### Testing Requirements/Design